LeoVen/cvx/SPECS.md

 6. All iterator function definitions
   * They must also follow a similar logic to the data structure, where
   * Initializers come first, then getters and then the other operations
-7. All implementation-detail function definitions
+7. All implementation-detail function definitions (private helpers are prefixed with `__`)
 8. Implementation of all functions, following the correct order as they are declared in the previous sections
+9. All proxy functions (`FUNC_PROXY`), in the same order as the implementation functions they wrap:
+  * Container proxies first, then iterator proxies
-9. All interface casts that the implementation supports
+10. All interface casts that the implementation supports
-10. The very last item must be an `#include "cvx/undef.h"`
+11. The very last item must be an `#include "cvx/undef.h"`

 ---